-No one treatment for addiction works for everyone.
+No single treatment for addiction works for everyone.
 The treatment that's best for you can depend on many factors.
-For many people, treatment may be a combination of medicine, behavior change, and support.
+For many people, treatment may be a combination of medicine, behavior change, therapy, lifestyle changes, and support.

 Medicines can help with withdrawal symptoms.
 They can also reduce cravings for the addictive substance.
 They can blunt its feel-good effects.
 For example: